aliwalker/Backbone-in-Depth/Router.md

 Next thing to take a look is `route` method.
 After converting `route` to a RegExp, it then delegates to `history.route`.

-`history.route` is pretty simple.
-It only registers a call back to `history.handlers`. `history` is an object guarding for different state managemnts.
-But its implementation is quite complicated, too.
+`history.route` is pretty simple, `history` is pretty complicated though. `history.route` registers our callback to `history.handlers`.
+It does all those state management for us, but currently we're not into it because it just complicated.

 ```js